oceansystemslab/ros_noetic/README.md

 ```
 git clone https://github.com/oceansystemslab/ros_noetic.git
 ```
-Copy the files in src folder apart from 'catkin' to your ros_catkin_ws
+Copy the files in src folder apart from 'catkin' to your 'ros_catkin_ws/src'